Léon (Swedish singer): 2018–2019: Debut album

 Léon's first full-length album, titled LÉON, was released in March 2019 via her own LÉON Recordings in partnership with BMG.
 The album's release was preceded by the singles "Baby Don't Talk", "Falling" and the breakout song "You And I".

 Produced by the production teams ELECTRIC and Captain Cuts, the album blends modern electronic production values and more intimate stripped down sounds, with varied styles ranging from synth-pop to retro-pop and soul.

-The album was met with positive reviews from the critics, who praised its intricate melodies and intimate feel, comparing Leon's vocals with those of Stevie Nicks and Amy Winehouse.
+The album was met with positive reviews from the critics, who praised its intricate melodies and intimate feel, comparing Léon's vocals with those of Stevie Nicks and Amy Winehouse.
 To promote the album, Léon embarked on a tour of Europe, the UK and USA.

 2020–Present: Apart

 After a series of singles, including "And It Breaks My Heart" and "Chasing a Feeling", Léon released her sophomore studio album, Apart, in October 2020.
 Created in the midst of the COVID-19 pandemic, the album was recorded and produced from start to finish in her hometown of Stockholm, with an old time collaborator, Martin Stilling.

 Though overall similar in sound to the debut album, Apart features a more stripped-back production and is more personal in nature.
 It has been characterized as a break-up album with songs filled with a sense of longing and nostalgia.
 The album received generally favourable reviews.
 Although critics noted that the album may be not as accomplished as Léon's first record – nor distinctly recognizable from it – they praised her song-writing abilities, and, like on her debut outing, her mature vocals.

 In May 2021, Léon collaborated with Jonas Blue on the dance house single "Hear Me Say", which quickly amassed 18 million plays on streaming platforms.
 The video for the song, directed by Alex Nicholson, was released in July 2021.

-In September 2021, a single, “Dancer”, was released.
+In September 2021, a single, "Dancer", was released.

-Léon released her third studio album "Circles" on 4 March 2022.
+Léon released her third studio album Circles on 4 March 2022.
 It includes previously released singles "Dancer", "Soaked", "Fade Into a Dream" and "Wishful Thinking".